christine-zhang1/cs180/proj5/index.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

+I switch between "I" and "we" as well as past and present tense in this website.
+Sorry!

 ## Part 0: Setup
 In this part, we used the DeepFloyd IF diffusion model, which is a two-stage model trained by Stability AI.
 We also used precomputed text embeddings to generate images.
 We used seed 88 for all parts.